vinodkd/halo/README.md

 Status
 ------
 Halo is currently a prototype of the lofty goals listed above.
 This prototype is based on nodejs and uses nodejs as the OS and Javascript as the language.
 I hope to go beyond this platform once the basic use and value of the ideas presented here are proven to be useful.

+Also, the prototype itself is being built, so this is very much WIP software at this point.

 History
 -------